 Source: M. Schön (2007): GK1 Medizinische Psychologie und Soziologie, p.
 25, Fig. 1.4., Publisher Springer.

 What constitutes a psychological test, and according to which quality criteria is it developed?
 We will address this matter in the following section, especially the quality criteria, as it is a popular topic in your exams.

 How can an individual test value be assessed without any standards of comparison?

-For the assessment, whether a test yielded above average, below average or average results, mean and standard deviation of a comparative population (norm sample) are necessary.
+For the assessment, whether a test yielded above average, below average or average results, a mean and standard deviation of a comparative population (norm sample) are necessary.
 This calibration should be performed with a sample as large as possible and under standardized conditions.

 The average test performance of the reference group makes the norm, the obtained average score is the mean, and the measurement for the variance of test scores is the standard deviation.